SkafteNicki/dtu_mlops/s5_continuous_integration/github_actions.md

         ![Image](../figures/branch_protection_rules2.png){ width="800" }
         </figure>

-        Finally, if you think the rules are a bit too restrictive you can always add that the repository admin e.g. you can bypass the rules by adding `Repository admin` to the bypass list.
+        Finally, if you think the rules are a bit too restrictive you can always add that the repository admin, e.g. you, can bypass the rules by adding `Repository admin` to the bypass list.
 Implement the following rules:

         * At least one person needs to approve any PR